peterarsentev/code_quality_principles/README.md

  ### 5. Check-and-act statements.

- Let's consider situation, when we try to find a element in collection then do somethings with it.
+ Let's consider a situation, when we try to find an element in a collection then do somethings with it.

      public void addUser(User user) {
          if (!users.containsKey(user)) {